akeneo/pim-community-dev/akeneo-design-system/infra.md

 # Launch build

-Just push on dsm branch and modify a file in akeneo-design-system
+Just push on dsm branch and modify a file in akeneo-design-system.